Marketing lessons from the El Capitan climb.

 - Shit always happens.
 Just keep climbing, stay calm and refocus.
 Jorgeson fell 11 times in a 7-day battle to clear one Keep moving.

 - And try to have fun.
-Even these guys clinging to a slab of granite found time to joke around and listen to music.
+Even these people clinging to a slab of granite found time to joke around and listen to music.

 For an excellent article that sums up how incredible this climb was click here.
 And as Jorgeson has said: “It’s a big dream, it requires teamwork and determination and commitment.
 And those aren’t climbing specific attributes.
 Those are common to everybody, whether you’re trying to write a book or climb a rock.”
 Or build your brand.